 - publisher or vendor’s ID

 depending on who is selling the inventory; the first one is composed of the prefix “pub-” followed by sixteen numbers.
-If you don’t know your ID, ask your ad provider ⎼ these guys know everything 😉 And if you’re using Google AdSense, you can also easily find the ID by yourself in the “Account information” section.
+If you don’t know your ID, ask your ad provider ⎼ these guys know everything 😉 And if you’re using Google AdSense or AdMob (for mobile apps), you can also easily find the ID by yourself in the “Account information” section.
 The vendor’s ID, though, should be given to you by a concerned seller;

 - relation type

 DIRECT ⎼ if you sell your ad inventory, using your own account or RESELLER ⎼ if you’ve authorized a third party, like an ad network, to sell it.